 • Ask how much actual water-time your kids will get.
 Most schools will rotate students, being as there may be sixty kids and only twenty surfboards.
 The amount of actual time they spend surfing might take some of the shine off the “bargain” price.

 Legally permitted schools – through the fees they pay – contribute to the care and maintenance of beaches.
-Illegal schools not only don’t pay these fees, they compete with an unfair price advantage (ie Groupon deals, etc).
+Illegal schools not only don’t pay these fees, they compete with an unfair price advantage (ie Groupon, or cash deals, etc).

 In reality, a rogue surf school would be unlikely to offer a week-long surf camp; It’s too conspicuous.
 It’s more likely they would try to talk parents into a ‘package of lessons’ at a variety of locations, with the selling point being that they can ‘do lessons anywhere you’d like’.
 This is because they aren’t permitted in any one location, and keep moving to stay ahead of the authorities.
 They may offer to pick-up and drive kids/customers, also illegal.